Nothing Here To Stress About

-4. Limit consumption of difficult to digest fibrous and starchy foods (like seeds, nuts, beans, legumes and under cooked grains and vegetables) filled with stress promoting unsaturated fats as well as other toxic substances.
+4. Limit consumption of difficult-to-digest fibrous and starchy foods (like seeds, nuts, beans, legumes and undercooked grains and vegetables) filled with stress-promoting unsaturated fats and other toxic substances.

 5. Epsom salt baths, coffee and cocoa are effective sources of magnesium.

-7. Eat smaller amounts more regularly to keep blood sugar stable throughout the day.
+7. Eat smaller amounts regularly to keep blood sugar stable throughout the day.

-8. Always have plenty of sugar (fruit, juice, honey or white sugar, etc. maybe some well cooked potato) when you eat protein.
-A ratio of somewhere between 2 and 4:1 is a good starting point.
+8. Always have plenty of sugar (fruit, juice, honey or white sugar, etc., maybe some well-cooked potato) when you eat protein.
+And a ratio of somewhere between 2 and 4:1 is a good starting point.

-9. Try to gradually increase your daily calorie intake.
+9. Try to increase your daily calorie intake gradually.

 10. Get plenty of exposure to daylight, and use candles or incandescent globes for evening light.

-11. Have a daily sliced carrot salad with some salt, vinegar and coconut or a little olive oil.
+11. Have a daily sliced carrot salad with salt, vinegar, coconut, or a little olive oil.

-12. Learn to use pulse and temperature as a means to measuring stress and metabolism.
+12. Learn to use pulse and temperature to measure stress and metabolism.

 14. Try adding regular bag breathing to your repertoire.

-Although this is in no way intended as a prescription or protocol – nor is it a complete list – experimenting with some (or all) of the above ideas can have powerfully beneficial effects, eventually leading to big improvements in stress resistance as well as overall health.
+It is not a prescription or protocol nor a complete list.
+But experimenting with some (or all) of the above ideas can have powerfully beneficial effects, eventually leading to significant improvements in stress resistance and overall health.

-There are of course, a great many factors – aside from dietary – which impact upon overall stress levels, and some are more difficult to regulate than others.
+Of course, many factors – aside from dietary – impact overall stress levels, and some are more difficult to regulate than others.

-Many environmental stressors are unnoticeable or at the very least unavoidable.
-It may not be practical or even possible to move.
+Many environmental stressors are unnoticeable or, at the very least unavoidable.
+It is only sometimes practical or even possible to move.

-It can be quite challenging to attempt to keep stressful social situations at arms length, although there are some strategies (as well as practices) which can be very useful.
+It can be challenging to attempt to keep stressful social situations at arm’s length, although some strategies (as well as practices) can be beneficial.

-On top of all of this, some are more susceptible to the damaging effects of exposure to stress, simply because of their specific – in some circumstances inherited – sensitivities which can develop as well as worsen over time.
+On top of all this, some are more susceptible to the damaging effects of exposure to stress.
+And it is simply because of their specific – in some circumstances inherited – sensitivities that can develop and worsen over time.

-One of the great things about dietary experimentation is that it can be possible (at least to some extent) to control the variables, and with a few simple tools – as well as an awareness of the significance of changing symptoms – measure the effectiveness of different foods (and food combinations) as a means to protection from stress and disease.
+One of the great things about dietary experimentation is that it can be possible (at least to some extent) to control the variables.
+With a few simple tools and an awareness of the significance of changing symptoms, you can measure the effectiveness of different foods (and food combinations) to protect from stress and disease.